 The Vancouver Fraser Port Authority conducts a variety of planning activities to develop port lands and manage the long-term growth of the Port of Vancouver in a socially, environmentally and economically sustainable manner.

 Demand for Canadian trade is increasing, and the Vancouver gateway is growing as a result.
 The port authority leads development of common use infrastructure both on and off the port, while port tenants lead on-terminal improvements.
 Projects can range from overpasses and large-scale terminal reconfigurations to minor upgrades to existing facilities.
 Learn more about development projects.

 The port authority developed the project and environmental review process to fulfill our responsibilities under the Canada Marine Act and the Impact Assessment Act and its predecessor legislation, and to ensure that proposed works and activities within the port authority’s jurisdiction are carefully considered before determining if they should proceed.
 Any projects considered must also be compatible with the port authority’s land use plan and letters patent.
-Learn more about the project and environmental review process.
+Learn more about the project and environmental review process and guidelines for applicants.